-I’m often asked, “what kind of student fits Oak Hill Academy’s mission as a school?”
-So, today’s blog post is going to be right to the point in answering that question.
+We in admissions are often asked, “what kind of student fits Oak Hill Academy’s mission as a school?”
+So, today’s blog post is right to the point in answering that question.

 Oak Hill Academy’s mission is to provide a structured and nurturing environment for students who have not had the kind of success of which they are capable.
 Our school is full of highly capable, intelligent students who were unmotivated and struggling in their previous environments.
 Our school is full of students who, deep down, wanted more for themselves but had become frustrated and had shut down–academically, socially, and quite often within their own family dynamics.
 In order to break that cycle, their families decided to look for a new approach and found Oak Hill Academy while searching boarding school options.

 Here are some common themes in our enrollment discussions–you may, perhaps, see your student and current situation in some of these:

 - A learning difference is going unaddressed in a large school setting.
 Having a learning difference such as ADD or slower processing can wreak havoc on self-esteem if not addressed in a supportive, non-judgmental way.
 We get that here at Oak Hill Academy and many of our students are here, in large part, to change that dynamic.
 Our classes are small; there is lots of one-on-one extra help available through tutorials; and perhaps most importantly, there is encouragement here to help students build a “growth mindset.”
 We are college-prep (well over 90% college acceptance rates over the last 12 years), so a sense of competency develops while students are getting the support they need to establish new habits and strategies.